To whom this policy applies

 We may store and process personal data with our contracted third-party service providers (“Service Providers”) in order to provide our Products and Services.
-These include Dropbox, eHawk, Amazon AWS, Google Docs and Google Cloud Services, Cloudflare, OVH, iWeb.
-For more information, please refer to Dropbox Privacy
+These include Dropbox, eHawk, Amazon AWS, Google Docs and Google Cloud Services, Cloudflare, OVH, LeaseWeb.
+For more information, please refer to the list of processors below

 Consent and identity

 Members, Clients and Users may decline at any time to make personal information available on the Cakemail web site.
 However, Cakemail reserves the right to accept or decline the registration of a Client to the Cakemail service if the personal data is found to be incomplete, fraudulent or furnished by a User who has not attained the age of majority (18 years for a resident of a Canadian province or 21 years for a resident of a state in the U.S.).
 Any data not conforming to the rules detailed above will be removed from the Client database by Cakemail within 72 hours.
 Similarly, permission-based marketing emails shall not be sent to Users who are minors without the prior written consent of their parents or legal guardians.
 In the case of any doubt regarding the registration information provided by a prospective Client, Cakemail reserves the right to require additional proof of identity and age.
 Cakemail reserves the right to cancel a Cakemail Client’s membership without warning when regulations governing the usage policy described above are not met.